kporras07/facebook_photo_creator/README.md

 Cover and profile picture creator for facebook user and page profile

 A folder named files with write permissions for server user is needed for correct working

+Put in default/images the default images you want to appear in the application Put in default/strings.txt one per line the default texts you want to appear in the application